semantic-api/docs/system/index.md

 # `@semantic-api/system`

+## Introduction

-The `@semantic-api/system` package is intended to host algorithms and collections that are essential for the running of a basic API.
-Those are referred to as system algorithms/collections.
+The `@semantic-api/system` package is intended to host resources that are essential for the running of a basic API.
+Those are referred to as system resources.
 They are:

 ## Collections